MicrosoftDocs/azure-docs/articles/cognitive-services/LUIS/luis-tutorial-prebuilt-intents-entities.md

 # Tutorial: Identify common intents and entities

-In this tutorial, add prebuilt intents and entities to the Human Resources tutorial app to quickly gain intent prediction and data extraction.
-You do not need to label any utterances with prebuilt entities because the entity is detected automatically.
+In this tutorial, add prebuilt intents and entities to a Human Resources tutorial app to quickly gain intent prediction and data extraction.
+You do not need to mark any utterances with prebuilt entities because the entity is detected automatically.

-Prebuilt models (domains, intents, and entities) help you build your model quickly as well as provide an example of what a model looks like.
+Prebuilt models (domains, intents, and entities) help you build your model quickly.

 **In this tutorial, you learn how to:**